briandeheus/react-boilerplate/README.md

 # react-boilerplate

 A very simple React boilerplate to get you started with React as soon as possible.
+Uses the Webpack development server which will automatically build your bundle, serve assets, and refresh your page as soon as it detects a change.

 ## Includes